A Perfect Stay

 The Trinity begins in the rugged Trinity Alps and sleeps in two reservoirs before leaving Lewiston Dam and free flowing for hundreds of miles.
 Legendary for its salmon, steelhead, and trophy brown trout, the river’s fishing water is easily accessed from the lodge and anglers can be casting at sunrise.

 Although brown trout are not native, they were heavily stocked until the late 1970s.
-Today, a self-sustaining population remains in the upper river, including one of the state’s “fly only” waters which open in April.
-This upper reach of the Trinity River is open April 1 thru Sept.
-15th.
-Since the inception of the special “Fly only” regulations these waters have increased in popularity and for such a modest length and brief season, the “Fly only“ waters are recognized for producing rare opportunities.
+Today, a self-sustaining population remains in the upper river.
 Spring-run salmon begin to enter the river in May and provide trophy fishing through November.
 And the beloved steelhead soon follow bringing a catchable population of both native and hatchery steelhead beginning in October.
-Anglers have great success for steelhead until the end of February when the Trinity River begings quieting before trout season begins.
+Anglers have great success for steelhead until the end of February when the Trinity River begins quieting before trout season begins.

 The natural beauty has been one of the most popular sights for visitors to the north coast.
 Scenic Highway 299 makes easy access to many points of interest.
 Rafts, canoes and kayaks frequent the rapids in the springtime, and tubers enjoy summertime flows.